schenkty/Paradox/README.md

 1. Do not edit or delete the `accounts.json` or `blocks.json` files
 2. Do Not change the raw size `-s` used for testing.
 Once you set up accounts, you can only use that size.
 If you want to change the size, start from scratch with a new size command.
-3. If you make any changes to `-n` make sure your accounts are always in the `receive` ready state.
+3. If you make any changes to `-n` make sure your accounts are always in the `receive` ready state.<br />

-An example of proper subset usage is the following:
+An example of proper subset usage is the following:<br />
-`python3 stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`
+`python3 stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />
-`python3 stress.py -m autoOnce -n 5 -s 10 -nu 127.0.0.1`
+`python3 stress.py -m autoOnce -n 5 -s 10 -nu 127.0.0.1`<br />
-`python3 stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`
+`python3 stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />

 `autoOnce` does a full build cycle and process cycle which allows you to safely adjust the accounts used.